-In order to maintain liquidity and funding to ensure that sufficient funds are available for on-going operations and future developments, the Bank has set a cautious risk appetite with a significant proportion of the total assets held mainly short-term money market and some medium term.
-The directors believe that the Bank has a strong liquidity and funding position that meets with their Policy guidelines, which are set at the higher end of the market in line with the Bank's values and culture.
+In order to maintain liquidity and funding to ensure that sufficient funds are available for ongoing operations and future developments, the Bank has set a cautious risk appetite with a significant proportion of total assets held mainly in short-term money market instruments and some in medium-term assets.
+The Directors believe that the Bank has a strong liquidity and funding position that meets with their Policy guidelines, which are set at the higher end of the market in line with the Bank's values and culture.

 The Bank operates a risk management policy and has set quantifiable risk appetite limits and uses financial instruments based on the operations it undertakes.
-This risk management policy, which includes a description of how financial instruments are used, is disclosed in Notes 36 to the financial statements.
+This risk management policy, which includes a description of how financial instruments are used, is disclosed in Note 36 to the financial statements.